 The carburetor has many adjustments on it and it is recommended that these adjustments be made by experienced professionals only, however, we will point out the major points.
 The carburetor is responsible for pumping the fuel and mixing it with air at a precise measurement.
-The carburetor does this with very small diaphragms, orifices and ports, which are easily clogged by contaminants.
+The carburetor does this with very small diaphragms, orifices, and ports, which are easily clogged by contaminants.
 This is why is extremely important that you use only clean new fuel in your gas scooter.

 The small gold spring screw on the side of the carburetor is the idle speed screw.
 This screw controls the idle speed, The tip should extend about an 1/8 of an inch (4 mm).
 Adjust it so the engine will idle at a fast enough speed to stay running.

 The brass color screw located below on the side of the carburetor, next to the choke lever is for the fuel and air mixture.
 Start by turning this screw (clockwise) until it stops.
 Don't turn it in tight, just until it stops.
 Next, turn the screw out two full turns (counter-clockwise).
 This is the factory setting.
 You should be able to start and operate the scooter with this setting.
 Once you have it running, you can adjust it.
 Never turn the screw more than 1/8 of a turn at a time.
 Turning it in too much will cause the motor to run lean at full speed and may burn a piston.
-Also, running too lean will cause a loss of low end power.
+Also, running too lean will cause a loss of low-end power.
 Once you get the mixture set you can adjust the idle, it should be low enough that the engine doesn't vibrate.
-Finally make sure you have the choke lever down completely after the scooter is started and warmed up.
+Finally, make sure you have the choke lever down completely after the scooter is started and warmed up.

 There is also a main jet adjustment screw dead center on the top of the carburetor.
 This is frequently set at 1 full turn out.
-If this is not adjusted correctly, your scooter may not run, or run very poorly.
-Once again, turn screw all the way in (clockwise) and then out (counter-clockwise) 360 degrees (1 full turn).
+If this is not adjusted correctly, your scooter may not run or run very poorly.
+Once again, turn the screw all the way in (clockwise) and then out (counter-clockwise) 360 degrees (1 full turn).